 Profile

-Competitor signal profile · Q2 2026 · Built for B2B SaaS founders and product leaders in generative AI and LLM tooling.
+Competitor signal profile · Q2 2026 · Built for founders and C-level teams competing in AI Agents.

 What is LangChain doing strategically?